jdavisonc/rasparmony/README.md

 Like Harmony but with a RaspberryPI - [https://medium.com/@jdavisonc/rasparmony-857ac725aa64]

-With Rasparmony you will be able to control all your devices with your smartphone, moreover Rasparmony enables you to run macros!
-Yes, macros... a set of commands to different devices.
-This is, turn on your TV, the Home Theather and set input mode to HDMI1 on the TV.
+With Rasparmony you will be able to control all your IR devices with your smartphone, moreover Rasparmony enables you to run macros!
+Yes, macros... a set of commands to run of different devices.
+This is, turn on your TV, the Home Theather and set input mode to HDMI1 on the TV, all in one click.

 Rasparmony starts as fork of `lirc_web` with the idea to extend it.
-It has a lot of new features in order to be user friendly with a easy setup.
+It has a lot of new features in order to be user friendly with an easy setup.

 Rasparmony use: